zotroneneis/zotroneneis.github.io/_posts/2018-08-08-blog-post-day-16-to-18.md

 ## Adding default values

 We can easily add default values to the fields of our ```House``` data class.
 For example, we could add a field named 'founded_in'.
-Note: we don't know when Hogwarts was founded, but as discussed [here](https://scifi.stackexchange.com/questions/18550/when-was-hogwarts-founded) it was probably founded between 893 and 991.
+Note: we don't know when Castle Kilmere was founded, but as discussed [here](https://scifi.stackexchange.com/questions/18550/when-was-hogwarts-founded) it was probably founded between 893 and 991.
 We will stick to the latter.

 ```python
 @dataclass